 The context.
 River transport carries more than nine in ten passengers and goods across the Peruvian Amazon.

 Peru is dusting off one of its most troubled infrastructure projects.
-The revived Peru Amazon waterway is back on the table, and this time it is being pitched squarely as a trade artery to Brazil.
+The revived Peru Amazon waterway is back on the table, and this time it is pitched as a trade artery to Brazil.

 Peru Revives Its Amazon Waterway to Deepen Trade With Brazil.
 (Photo Internet reproduction)